Data-Pre-Processing/Deliverable1/README.md

 * 7/1/2019 population estimate - Annual estimate of resident population from 2019.

 From US Census median household income data:
-* Median income (dollars)!!!Estimate - Median household income estimate in dollars by Massachusetts counties.
+* Median income (dollars)!!!Estimate - Median household income estimate by Massachusetts counties as of 2019.

 From Wikipedia list of counties:
 * Area: Area of Massachusetts counties by square mile.